eswarachitimi/Mulesoft/Architectural Patterns/API LED Connectivity Architecture.md

   These APIs abstract the complexities of underlying systems and provide a user-friendly interface for consuming services.
 Where APIs are exposed and consumed by their intended audience.
 The gateway to user interaction, this layer encompasses user interfaces, web browsers, and mobile apps, focusing on presenting information and gathering input.

-_**API Management:**_ APIs are managed, secured, published, and monetized using API management software.

-_**Data Transformation and Enrichment:**_ APIs can act as intermediaries, enabling data transformation, enrichment, and validation.

 > **The Pros outsmarts the cons**

 ### Cons